Multiscale scattered data analysis in samplet coordinates: Numerical results

 \section{Numerical results}

 We present numerical examples of the proposed multiscale interpolation in samplets coordinates in both two and three dimensional settings.
-The parameters for the samplet compression are $\rho$, $q$, and $\kappa$.
-The parameter $\rho$ corresponds to the admissibility condition \eqref{HM_eg:cutoff}, which steers the a-priorily truncated matrix blocks.
+The parameters for the samplet compression are $\rho$ and $q$.
+The first one is associated with the admissibility condition \eqref{HM_eg:cutoff}, which determines the matrix blocks that are initially truncated.
 A larger $\rho$ results in a larger distance between clusters before they are admissible for compression.
-In our analysis, we adopt $\rho = d$, so that the bound in Equation \eqref{eq:CompressionError} is exponentially governed by the number of vanishing moments.
-This number of vanishing moments corresponds to $ q + 1$, as specified in \eqref{eq:vanishingMoments}.
-The higher $q$, the more polynomial exactness is gained.
-Lastly, $\kappa$ serves as an a-posteriori compression threshold.
-After applying the samplet transform to the generalized Vandermonde matrix, we truncate entries smaller than $\kappa$, resulting in a sparser matrix representation.
+In our analysis, we adopt $\rho = d$, so that the bound in Equation \eqref{eq:CompressionError} is exponentially governed by the number of vanishing moments, denoted as $ q + 1$, see \eqref{eq:vanishingMoments}.
+The higher $q + 1$, the more polynomial exactness is gained.